 Legalisation is the process by which the signature and seal of the Notary are authenticated by the Foreign Commonwealth and Development Office and/or the Embassy or Consulate of the country in which the document is to be used.
 This is generally required by countries who are signatories to the Hague Convention.
 Legalisation requirements are determined only by the country where the document is going, not by the UK government.

 Documents going to countries which are, or have been, part of the British Commonwealth seldom need legalisation nor, at present, do documents going to many parts of the United States.

-Many countries require only one certificate from the Foreign Office called an Apostille and this costs £30.00 per document.
+Many countries require only one certificate from the Foreign Commonwealth and Development Office called an Apostille and this costs £30.00 per document.
 Your Notary may charge an additional fee for dealing with this aspect.

-The Foreign Office is located in Milton Keynes (see below) but a Premium Service for business users only with a 24-hour turnaround is available in London at a cost of £75 per document (plus courier fees).
+The Foreign Commonwealth and Development Office is located in Milton Keynes but a Premium Service for business users only with a 24-hour turnaround is available in London at a cost of £75 per document (plus courier fees).

 Your Notary may not be able to tell you in advance what legalisation will cost, but fees can be high for some commercial documents.

 If you wish to send a document to the The Legalisation Office you should first complete your application online at the following link: https://www.gov.uk/get-document-legalised.
 You will be provided with the relevant address details to submit your documents to upon completing your application.

 You can also check whether a country is a member of the Hague Convention athttp://www.hcch.net/index_en.php?act=states.listing